Concerts and Events at Langley

 1875 George ‘Grandfather’ Fincham Pipe Organ

-150 years later, the instrument has been restored and enhanced by Daniel Bittner and his team at Australian Pipe Organs in Melbourne, and this magnificent pipe organ now sounds as good as it looks!
+150 years later, the instrument has been restored and enhanced by Daniel Bittner and his team at Australian Pipe Organs in Melbourne, and this incredible pipe organ now sounds as good as it looks!

 And the spectacular gold on the facade pipes is returning home as, believe it or not, the gold leaf sourced in 1875 came from the Bendigo goldfields!